Atifhasnain/gatsby-starter-foundation/src/content/posts/2022-07-14-30-profound-examples-of-what-it-might-be-like-if-humans-and-animals-played-opposite-roles.md

 ---
 template: blog-post
-title: 30 profound examples of what it might be like if humans and animals played opposite roles.
+title: Profound examples of what it might be like if humans and animals played opposite roles.
-slug: 30 profound examples of what it might be like if humans and animals played opposite roles.
+slug: Profound examples of what it might be like if humans and animals played opposite roles.
 date: 2022-07-14 09:21
 description: "Animals "